chris-tina-w/Portfolio-of-Data-Science-Projects/README.md

       - DNA Analysis with R

 * **Data Analysis and Visualisation**
-  - [Movie Analysis with R](Data%20Analysis%20of%20IMDB%20Dataset.ipynb): analysis and visualisation of relationships between movie attributes (profit, ratings, social media engagement, etc.) as recorded on IMDb
+  - [Cinema Analysis with R](Data%20Analysis%20of%20IMDB%20Dataset.ipynb): analysis and visualisation of relationships between movie attributes (profit, ratings, social media engagement, etc.) as recorded on IMDb
   - [Student Performance Analysis with R](Data%20Analysis%20of%20Student%20Marks.ipynb): brief analysis and visualisation of student performance across three consecutive years
   - Dominance Matrices
   - **Data Mining in Weka**